scrapinghub/splash/docs/api.rst

   View width and height (in pixels) of the browser viewport to render the web page.
 Format is "<width>x<height>", e.g. 800x600.
 Default value is 1024x768.

-  'viewport' parameter is more important for PNG rendering; it is supported for all rendering endpoints because javascript code execution can depend on viewport size.
+  'viewport' parameter is more important for PNG and JPEG rendering; it is supported for all rendering endpoints because javascript code execution can depend on viewport size.